SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 What does this do, precisely?
 Let's find out.

-:point_right: After saving the file and waiting for `cds watch` to restart the service, examine the OData service's [metadata](http://localhost:4004/catalog/$metadata).
+:point_right: After saving the file, start up `cds watch` to get back into the auto restart mode.
+The, examine the OData service's [metadata](http://localhost:4004/catalog/$metadata).
 You should find annotations that look like this:

 ![readonly annotations](readonly-annotations.png)